 Note that we use two different tuning parameters for the first and the second stage, denoted by $\lambda_{1}$ and $\lambda_{2}$.
 In practice, instead of tuning over a two-dimensional grid $(\lambda_1,\lambda_2)$, we consider the 1st and 2nd stage independently.
 We tune first $\lambda_{1}$ using BIC or cross-validation as explained in Section~\ref{sec:tuning} and then we use the resulting estimator in the 2nd stage and tune $\lambda_2$.

-A detailed description of the EM-algorithm for solving the 1st stage problem was given in Section~\ref{subsec:emalg}.
-We now present an EM-algorithm for solving the 2nd stage.
-In the E-step of our algorithm, we calculate the conditional expectation of the complete-data log-likelihood given by
+A detailed description of the EM algorithm for solving the 1st stage problem was given in Section~\ref{subsec:emalg}.
+We now present an EM algorithm for solving the 2nd stage.
+In the E-Step of our algorithm, we calculate the conditional expectation of the complete-data log-likelihood given by